 Extraordinary general meetings may be convened by Directors on requisition of one or more Shareholders holding, at the date of deposit of the requisition not less than one-tenth of the paid up capital of the Company carrying the right of voting at general meetings of the Company.
-Such requisition shall be made in writing to the Board or the Company Secretary of the Company by mail to 4/F., Yue Thai Commercial Building, 128 Connaught Road Central, Sheung Wan, Hong Kong, to require an extraordinary general meeting to be called by the Directors for the transaction of any business specified in such requisition.
+Such requisition shall be made in writing to the Board or the Company Secretary of the Company by mail to Units 4004-5, 40th Floor, Cosco Tower, 183 Queen's Road Central, Hong Kong, to require an extraordinary general meeting to be called by the Directors for the transaction of any business specified in such requisition.
 Such meeting shall be held within two months after the deposit of such requisition.
 If within twenty-one days of such deposit the Board fails to proceed to convene such meeting, the requisitionist(s) himself (themselves) may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of the Board shall be reimbursed to the requisitionist(s) by the Company.